nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 classes proved to be extremely challenging.
 Whenever an Exercise was edited or removed, relevant Routines will have to changed and similarly edited.
 We went through several iterations of refactoring these classes due to design issues as we learnt more about design principles in the course and defensive programming.

+### 3. Timetable and Slot

+Implementing a Timetable in fitNUS that stores Routines and Lessons prove to be another challenging task.
+Since the Timetable has to be able to store both Routines and Lessons, we need to use a parent Activity class and this requires us to implement Routine and Lesson properly so that they can extend from the Activity class.
+Next, we need to think about how to store each Activity in the Timetable with no overlapping time slot.
+We decided it is best to use the Slot class to encapsulate each Activity, and the Day and Duration specified by the user.
+With the Day and Duration encapsulated, we can then check for any overlapping slots easily.
+A lot of meticulous thoughts are required to implement this feature properly due to its dependency with Routine and Lesson.
+Whenever a Routine or Lesson is edited or deleted, we need to ensure any corresponding Slots containing them have to be edited or deleted as well.

 ### 3. User Interface